 Once the Government of Canada decides on a procurement strategy for a particular project, a notice is released to the public.
 This can take the form of a Request for Information (RFI) or a Letter of Interest (LOI) and it is published on Buyandsell.gc.ca, Canada's electronic tendering service.
 Interested bidders (potential IRB contractors) then begin the search for Canadian capabilities and possible business partnership opportunities that meet the IRB requirements to be outlined in the Request for Proposals (RFP).
 Typical outreach opportunities include:

 - Major defence and security trade shows, industry days sector outlook presentations and conferences.

 - Visiting the IRB website for more information on the IRB Policy, IRB obligations, current and future projects, and key contacts for each project.

 - Engaging the RDAs for marketing assistance or to inquire about matchmaking opportunities or for IRB contractors who are looking for specific Canadian capabilities.

-Once the proposals are submitted, Industry Canada, along with the RDAs, conducts an evaluation of the bidders IRB proposals.
-The IRB evaluation team evaluates the bidder's IRB plans and specific transactions to ensure that they meet the requirements set out in the RFP.
-The plans and transactions are rated by a combination of quality and risk indicators.
-The bidder's IRB proposal must meet a minimum score to pass the IRB section of the evaluation.
+Once the proposals are submitted, Innovation, Science and Economic Development Canada, along with the RDAs, conducts an evaluation of the bidders IRB proposals.
+The IRB evaluation team evaluates the bidder's IRB commitments, plans and specific transactions to ensure that they meet the mandatory requirements set out in the RFP.
+The plans and transactions are evaluated by a combination of quality and risk indicators.
+The bidder's IRB proposal must meet all of the mandatory IRB requirements to pass the IRB section of the evaluation.

 The IRB proposal is a mandatory requirement of the overall project evaluation.
 If a bidder fails the IRB component, their entire bid would be eliminated from the procurement process.